drivly/api.mgmt.do/README.md

 # api-gateway

-An API Gateway Built on Cloudflare Workers, Durable Objects, KV, R2, and Service Bindings
+An API Gateway Built on Cloudflare Workers, Durable Objects, and Service Bindings